farru2610/cs744_project/README.markdown

 # Distributed Task Scheduling System

-This project implements a distributed task scheduling system for computing factorials, designed as part of the "Design and Engineering of Computing Services" course.
-The system uses a client-server-worker architecture with TCP sockets, `epoll` for scalable I/O, and multithreading for concurrent task processing.
+This project implements a distributed task scheduling system for computing tasks (e.g: factorials for now), designed as part of the "Design and Engineering of Computing Services" course.
+The system uses a client-server architecture with TCP sockets, `epoll` for scalable I/O, and multithreading for concurrent task processing.

 ## Table of Contents
 - [Overview](#overview)